mviniciusca/warriorfolio/README.md

 - Client logo display
 - Easy to use administrative panel with Filament
 - Ability to create a list of recent certifications
+- Ability to create a list of skills
+- Ability to add your social media link, job title and location

 ## To-Do:

 - [ ] Create a dashboard to manage received emails
 - [x] *~~Allow the admin to edit the initial message displayed on the website via the admin panel~~* **implemented commit 3ddb316**
-- [ ] Add the ability to add tags for the user's main skills
+- [x] *~~Add the ability to add tags for the user's main skills~~* **implemented commit: commit 402e0d1**
 - [x] *~~Add a default background image to the hero section of the website~~* **implemented commit: b9d4cf4**